Igniting ImpactUSE YOUR SCIENCE TO BENEFIT SOCIETY!

 During each event, we’ll:

-- Let you tell us about your past and present research projects, skills, and expertise
+- Hear about your past and present research projects, skills, and expertise.

-- Brainstorm ideas to solve those challenges (and/or refine the ideas you already have)
+- Brainstorm ideas to solve those challenges or refine your existing ideas.

-- Serve you a good, hearty dinner to get the ideas flowing!
+- Serve you a good dinner to get the ideas flowing!

 Who has done this before?